 iii.
 Assure employment contracts are fiscally sustainable.

 iv.
-Create a strategy and internal structure for succession planning that supports the long term success of the organization and its employees.
+Create a strategy and internal structure for succession planning that supports the long-term success of the organization and its employees.

 v.
-Celebrate success and staff achievement.
+Celebrate staff effort and achievement.

 B. Maintain a clear strategic direction and policy guidance as a foundation for a creative, innovative and efficient work environment.

-ii.
+i.
 Support an organizational culture of collaboration, performance, accountability and teamwork.

 iii.
 Look for opportunities to improve efficiency through appropriate delegation of decision making authority.